Hop into 4K gaming with this $1,500 build.

 Compare: RTX 4070 Ti vs RX 7900 XT

-*Note that at the time this guide was written above, the 7900 XT was more expensive.
+*Note that at the time that GPU comparison guide was written, the 7900 XT was more expensive.
 Both GPUs are now the same price.

 In almost all benchmarks, the 7900 XT outperforms the 4070 Ti.
 So, since the two GPUs are roughly the same price, we opted for the 7900 XT.